rust-lang/blog.rust-lang.org/posts/inside-rust/2024-11-04-project-goals-2025h1-call-for-proposals.md

 Here are some quotes from goal owners and Rust maintainers talking about the program:

 * "Thank you for leading this goals initiative, I feel like this is blowing a bit of life back into rust as a project."
+* "The project goals provided two benefits for me.
+First, I could show people not involved in Rust that my work had some support from the Rust Project (e.g., helpful for applications/grants).
+Second, I got some new contributors from people following my updates and the requests for help I added there."

 Many in the Rust community have commented that they appreciate the visibility into what the project is doing.
 Some quotes extracted from Reddit threads: